Malayan porcupine

-Evolution

-This species and their close relatives are believed, based on their current distribution, to have originated in southern Asia.
-They likely have a common ancestor from the Late Pleistocene when Sumatra, Borneo, and Palawan were part of Sundaland.

-Habitat and ecology

-Malayan porcupines are terrestrial and usually to be found in small groups in various types of forest habitats, as well as open areas near forests: they may also stray into nearby agricultural areas.
-They often inhabit dens they have found near rocky areas or in the holes of trees or root systems.
-They may also dig out and live in burrows, from which a network of trails penetrate into surrounding habitat.
-They can be found in all forest types up to 1500 m altitude.

-Female porcupines have a gestation period of 110 days and a litter size of two or three.
-The species may give birth to two litters annually.

 Characteristics

-It is a large and stout-bodied rodent covered with quills which are sharp, rigid structures.
-The quills are modified hair.
+The Maylayan porcupine is a large and stout-bodied rodent covered with quills, which are sharp, rigid structures.
+The quills are modified hairs.
 Those on their upper body parts are rough with black with white or yellow stripes.
 The young's soft quills become hard as they enter adulthood.
-They have short, stocky legs covered in brown hairs which have four claws on the front and five on the hind legs.
-Both front and hind legs have smooth soles.
-The head and body measurement are around 56-74 cm and the tail is about 6–11 cm.
-They weigh around 10 kg-18 kg.
+The porcupine has short, stocky legs covered in brown hairs; there are four claws on the front and five on the hind legs.
+Both front and hind paws have smooth soles.
+The head and body are around 56–74 cm long and the tail is about 6–11 cm.
+The animal weighs around 10–18 kg.